antenehd/S6a/README.md

 	     'ss_reg_cb_nor()'  for Notify-Request
 	Check the documentation for this APIs for details about how the callback works.

-	The other APIs in the documentations can be used according to the need to use them.
 	The other  APIs can be generally described as follows:

+	   'ss_create_msg_<cmd>':

-	   'ss_create_msg_<cmd>': To create a specific request message.
+		  To create a specific request message.
 This will create a new message of the 'cmd' type and it creates a new session id and set Session-Id AVP, sets the Vendor-Sepecific-Application-Id AVP and its child AVPs and sets Auth-Session-State AVP.
 And it also sets Origin-Host AVP and Origin-Realm AVP with the values from the configuration file.
 The Auth-Session-State AVP is set to a value of 'NO-STATE-